 That statement made me think about the effects of tourism in beautiful places.
 If people were more aware of their actions, we wouldn't end up with something like this.

 Thirty minutes later, the sweatier version of me reached a mall.
 I bought a delicious, cold milk tea to quench my thirst while waiting for Lani.
 She sent me a message a few days back that she was heading to Bali for the weekend to surf.
 I was thrilled to see her after a long time.

 Outside, the sun had set and people gathered in swarms to witness it.

 Lani and her friends Cristine and Feiling took me around town.
-We ate at a very cheap all-you-can-eat bar, which I later on found out was a very popular place to go for locals and tourists.
-To get to the bar, you had to climb up a building, navigate around narrow hallways and stairs, before reaching a rooftop-type bar.
-The food was good especially for the price we paid.
+We ate at an affordable all-you-can-eat bar, which I later found out, was a popular place to go for locals and tourists.
+To get to the bar, you had to climb up several floors in a building, navigate around narrow hallways, before reaching a rooftop bar.
+The food was good, especially for the price.

-The streets were full of people walking around!
-Here and there, we saw sign boards of mushrooms for sale.
-Cristine said they were the kind of mushroom that grew in cow's manure and makes people hallucinate.
+The streets were full of people.
+We saw signboards that advertised mushrooms for sale.
+Cristine said they were the kind of mushroom that grew in cow manure and makes people hallucinate.

-I've read stories about the 2002 bombings in Bali and had to check out the site where it happened.
-The memorial structure stood in silence amidst the upbeat bars as the traffic jams and people surrounded it.
+I've read stories about the 2002 bombings in Bali.
+The memorial structure stood amidst the upbeat bars as the traffic jams and tourists passed it.